NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

     TS3012d.Mix-Headset 1 214.00 857.09

 ``ctm_filepath`` (Optional):

-  - CTM file is used for the evaluation of word-level diarization result and word-timestamp alignment.
+    CTM file is used for the evaluation of word-level diarization result and word-timestamp alignment.
-	CTM file follows the following convention: ``<uniq-id> <speaker ID> <word start time> <word end time> <word> <confidence>`` Since confidence is not required for evaluating diarization result, it can have any value.
-Note that the ``<speaker_id>`` should be exactly match with speaker IDs in RTTM.
+	CTM file follows the following convention: ``<uniq-id> <speaker ID> <word start time> <word end time> <word> <confidence>`` Since confidence is not required for evaluating diarization results, it can have any value.
+Note that the ``<speaker_id>`` should be exactly matched with speaker IDs in RTTM.

-  - Example lines of CTM file:
+    Example lines of CTM file:

 .. code-block:: bash